紐約市長 Bloomberg 呼籲同志婚姻合法化

 The march for equality

-and tolerance in America has sometimes been slow,
+and tolerance in America has

 but it has never stopped.